Create Custom Taxonomies in WordPress

 In WordPress a taxonomy is like a group for your post type which you can assign.
 Think of it as a category for a product.
 We created a custom post type "Property" in our post Create Custom Post Types in WordPress.
 Today we will create a custom taxonomy "City" and assign it to property.

-WordPress has two built-in taxonomies "Category" and "Tag".
-But it still allows you to register custom taxonomies for your custom post types.
+A taxonomy allows to classify content in WordPress.
+WordPress includes built-in taxonomies such as "Category" and "Tag", but it also allows developers to register custom taxonomies for any custom post types for better organization of custom post types.

 The WordPress function used to register a custom taxonomy is: